-Effective January 1, 2018, a Roth IRA conversion cannot be recharacterized back to a traditional IRA, SEP or SIMPLE IRA.In addition, amounts contributed to an employer sponsored qualified plan that were converted to a Roth IRA cannot be recharacterized back to the employer plan.
+Effective January 1, 2018, a Roth IRA conversion cannot be recharacterized back to a traditional IRA, SEP or SIMPLE IRA.
+In addition, amounts contributed to an employer sponsored qualified plan that were converted to a Roth IRA cannot be recharacterized back to the employer plan.
 A Roth IRA conversion is now deemed an irrevocable election and cannot be "reversed" or "corrected".

 Prior to January 1, 2018, you could correct a Roth IRA conversion made in error by recharacterizing the conversion back to a traditional IRA, SEP or SIMPLE IRA.
 The recharacterization had to take place prior to the due date, including extensions, for filing your federal income tax return for the tax year in which the conversion was originally made.
-According to the IRS, you can recharacterize a Roth IRA conversion that took place in tax year 2017, provided that the recharacterization is completed by October 15, 2018.
-For more information, please visit the IRS web site www.irs.gov using the search term "IRA FAQs - Recharacterization of Roth Rollovers and Conversions".
+For more information, please see IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs) - "No recharacterizations of conversions made in 2018 or later."